|1."On the Device-Independent Approach to Quantum Physics: Advances in Quantum Nonlocality" by Jean-Daniel Bancal|

-“Many-Body Quantum Theory in Condensed Matter Physics: An Introduction (Oxford Graduate Texts)” Book Review: This book provides an introduction to many body quantum theory.
-It also applies to condensed matter physics.
-The book gives a mixture of theoretical as well as mathematical framework.
-It provides the physical motivations for the theories and gives examples from applications in electron systems and transport theory.
-It contains second quantization and many-body Green’s function.
-Finite temperature Feynman diagrams and bosonization are also given.
-The applications are-traditional transport theory in bulk as well as mesoscopic systems.
-Topics of Interacting electron gases, plasmons, electron-phonon interactions and superconductivity are given.
-Final chapters on one-dimensional systems are some other included topics.
-A detailed treatment of Luttinger liquid theory and bosonization techniques is given.
+“Many-Body Quantum Theory in Condensed Matter Physics: An Introduction (Oxford Graduate Texts)” Book Review: This book serves as an introduction to the theory of many-body quantum systems, specifically in the field of condensed matter physics.
+It provides a combination of theoretical concepts and mathematical frameworks.
+The book explains the underlying physical principles behind these theories and includes examples from electron systems and transport theory.
+It covers topics such as second quantization, many-body Green’s function, finite temperature Feynman diagrams, and bosonization.
+The book also explores applications in traditional transport theory for bulk and mesoscopic systems, as well as interacting electron gases, plasmons, electron-phonon interactions, superconductivity, and one-dimensional systems.
+It offers a detailed treatment of Luttinger liquid theory and bosonization techniques.

-“Quantum Theory of Many-Body Systems (Graduate Texts in Physics)” Book Review: This book takes complete care of the physics of many-body systems from a condensed matter point of view.
-By using this approach, the book takes up mathematical formalism of quasiparticles and Green’s functions.
-All the important techniques are covered diagramatically.
-These include normal and superconducting systems.
-They also include the zero-temperature perturbation theory.
-The Matsubara, Keldysh and Nambu-Gor’kov formalism is also given.
-An introduction to Feynman path integrals is also present.
-Introduction to the methods of theory of one-dimensional systems is given.
-Their applications to many-body problems are also included in this.
-The book is aimed for graduate level physics students.
-It helps the students to be up-to-date and to apply the learned techniques to new problems.
-There are examples drawn from mesoscopic physics.
+“Quantum Theory of Many-Body Systems (Graduate Texts in Physics)” Book Review: This book thoroughly covers the physics of many-body systems, focusing on condensed matter.
+It introduces the mathematical framework of quasiparticles and Green’s functions, explaining important techniques using diagrams.
+The book covers normal and superconducting systems, as well as zero-temperature perturbation theory.
+It also includes the formalisms of Matsubara, Keldysh, and Nambu-Gor’kov.
+An introduction to Feynman path integrals is provided, along with the theory of one-dimensional systems and its applications to many-body problems.
+Aimed at graduate-level physics students, the book helps readers stay updated and apply the techniques to new problems, with examples drawn from mesoscopic physics.

-“Quantum Transport: Atom to Transistor” by Supriyo Datta” Book Review: The conceptual framework under which lies the atomistic theory of matter is provided in this book.
-Importance is given to aspects relating to current flow.
-Advanced concepts of non-equilibrium quantum statistical mechanics are included.
-The readers do not need to be acquainted with quantum transport before.
-Chapter 1 provides a basic description of quantum transport in simple terms.
-Book works up from hydrogen to nanostructures, with extensive coverage of current flow.
-In the final chapter, equations for quantum transport with illustrative examples are provided.
-Many numerical examples provided to concrete illustrations.
+“Quantum Transport: Atom to Transistor” by Supriyo Datta” Book Review: This book presents the atomistic theory of matter in a conceptual framework.
+It focuses on current flow and includes advanced concepts of non-equilibrium quantum statistical mechanics.
+Prior knowledge of quantum transport is not necessary, as Chapter 1 provides a simple explanation.
+The book progresses from hydrogen to nanostructures, with detailed coverage of current flow.
+The final chapter presents equations for quantum transport with illustrative examples.
+Numerous numerical examples are provided throughout the book to offer concrete illustrations.